EnglundE/pasta-palace-ms2/README.md

 > * Label had the same name in two places.
 Fixed by changing one of them to get accessibility score to 100.

 - ### Browser testing
+> * Safari:
-> * Safari: The hero image and contact image stretched out in Safari.
+> 1. The hero image and contact image stretched out in Safari.
 After some research it seems to be a bug in Safari that caused the issue.
 I needed to add !important to hero image height and align-items: flex-start; to contact image to fix the problem in Safari.
-Also scrollIntoView function in Safari isn't scrolling, its jumping directly to the section instead of a soft scrolling.
+> 2. ScrollIntoView function in Safari isn't scrolling, its jumping directly to the section instead of a soft scrolling.
 Otherwise everything works as expected according to the test of user stories.
 > * Google Chrome:
 > * Mozilla Firefox:
 > * Microsoft Edge: